here-Leslie-Lau/my-nvim/README.md

 1. Easier configuration management.
 2. In case of future computer environment migration, Neovim is more convenient.
+3. Minimalist configuration.
+Only 13 plugins are installed
 3. Faster startup speed ( **30-40ms** ).

 ## Requirements